 If you are a victim, under Maryland law:

-- Police must inform you of your basic rights as a victim.
+Police must inform you of your basic rights as a victim.
 The police or sheriff’s deputies usually notify victims of their basic rights by giving them a copy of the pamphlet, “Maryland Crime Victims and Witnesses: Your Rights and Services.”
 Read the Law: Md.
-Code, Crim.
-Pro. § 11-914(9)(i).
+Code, Criminal Procedure § 11-914(9)(i).

-- The District Court or juvenile intake officer must inform you of your rights as a victim.
+The District Court or juvenile intake officer must inform you of your rights as a victim.
 If you complain about your injury to a District Court Commissioner or juvenile intake officer instead of contacting the police, the Commissioner or intake officer must give you a copy of the pamphlet, “Maryland Crime Victims and Witnesses: Your Rights and Services.”
 Read the Law: Md.
-Code, Crim.
-Pro.
-Code § 11-104(b).
+Code, Criminal Procedure § 11-104(b).

-- The Maryland Constitution, Declaration of Rights states that you have the right to be notified of, to attend, and to be heard regarding victim issues at public criminal justice proceedings.
+The Maryland Constitution, Declaration of Rights states that you have the right to be notified of, to attend, and to be heard regarding victim issues at public criminal justice proceedings.
 Read the Law: Article 47 of the Maryland Declaration of Rights, Md.
-Code, Crim.
-Pro. § 11-102.
+Code, Criminal Procedure § 11-102.

 Rights of Sexual Assault Victims

-- Free medical help - If you go to a hospital or other facility, the physician and hospital cannot charge you for an examination, gathering information and evidence about the assault, giving you emergency treatment or providing follow-up medical testing for up to 90 days after the initial examination.
-But if you receive any other medical treatment, the hospital and physician may charge you or your insurance company.
-Read the Regulation: COMAR 10.12.02.05
+Free medical help.
+If you go to a hospital or other facility, the physician and hospital cannot charge you for an examination, gathering information and evidence about the assault, giving you emergency treatment, or providing follow-up medical testing for up to 90 days after the initial examination.
+However, if you receive any other medical treatment, the hospital and physician may charge you or your insurance company.

-- Right to Notice of Indictment - The State’s Attorney’s Office must notify you within 10 days of filing or unsealing an indictment or information charging the person who abused you.
+Right to Notice of Indictment - The State’s Attorney’s Office must notify you within 10 days of filing or unsealing an indictment or information charging the person who abused you.
 This notice is given by giving you a copy of the pamphlet, "Your Rights as a Victim in the Criminal and Juvenile Justice Process" ("Sus Derechos como Víctima en el Proceso de Justicia Penal y Juvenil").Read the Law: Md.
-Code, Crim.
-Pro. § 11-914(9)(ii).
+Code, Criminal Procedure § 11-914(9)(ii).